 - Season pork chops with salt & pepper.

-- In another large skillet, heat 2 tablespoon olive oil over medium-high heat.
+- In another large skillet, heat 2 tbsp. olive oil over medium-high heat.
 Add the pork chops and brown about 2 minutes on each side.
 Place browned pork chops in 9x13 baking dish.

 - Pour mushroom gravy over pork chops.
 Cover with foil and bake 30-35 minutes until meat thermometer registers pork at least 145°.